Japan

 Superannuation/Pension

-Regular employees are classified into the TYPE 2 Insureds regarding the Japanese public pension insurance system.
+Regular employees are classified as TYPE 2 Insureds in the Japanese public pension insurance system.
 Employees working shorter times at big companies have also been included in the category.
 The TYPE 2 Insureds shall be covered by the Employees’ Pension Insurance plan (KOSEI NENKIN, in Japanese).
-The premiums are calculated simply based on the salary amount.
-The enrollment procedures are settled by the employers.
-Half of the premiums are borne by the employer, and the other half by the employee.
-The pension benefit amount from the Employees’ Pension Insurance for the respective insureds varies, according to the premiums amount they have contributed.
-This variation is a major difference from the National Pension Insurance plan.
+The premiums are calculated based simply on the salary amount.
+The employers settle the enrollment procedures.
+Half of the premiums are borne by the employer and the other half by the employee.
+The pension benefit amount from the Employees’ Pension Insurance for the respective insureds varies according to the premium amount they have contributed.
+This variation is a significant difference from the National Pension Insurance plan.
 In addition, the pension amount shall be larger than the basic pension amount paid from the National Pension Insurance Plan.

 Old-Age Pension Benefit

 Eligibility – Participants become eligible for the old-age pension benefit at age 65.
-A minimum participation period of 10 years to the National Pension is required.
+A minimum participation period of 10 years to the National Pension is required, including contribution-paid and contribution-exempted periods.

 Disability Pension